roop983/Samsung-Test/README.md

 # Samsung-Test

-Scenario : A person walking on road.
+Scenario : A person walking on road carrying a locator device.
 Stops at Signal 1.
 And then walks again and stops at Signal 2.
-Get Real Time coordinates and compare to the expected values
+Get Real Time coordinates from the device and compare to the expected values

 Approach Taken:
 1. Get real time coordinates using Api key.
 Only could be taken at Signal 1 as movement is needed till Signal 2.